Skip to main content

 If you’re new to making a vodka martini, we’ve got some tips and tricks for you to ensure that the first time you make one, you will basically feel as suave as 007.
 First, you need to decide on the type of vodka you want to use.
 For Gleason, “a clean, pure wheat-based vodka such as Pinnacle Original will meet even the most discerning drinker’s needs for a vodka martini.
 For a more robust martini, Pinnacle 100 Proof is my choice for a shaken vodka martini, as the extra level of proof will stand up to the shaking of the ice.”

-From there, you need to decide on what vermouth and how much to use.
-“The amount of vermouth is a personal choice and for me I like the herbaceous flavors of a quality fresh vermouth and will go with a 3 or 4 to 1 ratio, stirred, and served up,” Gleason said.
-The most important things to remember when picking a vermouth, according to Gleason are:
+From there, you need to decide on what vermouth to use and how much to use.
+“The amount of vermouth is a personal choice, and for me, I like the herbaceous flavors of a quality fresh vermouth and will go with a 3 or 4 to 1 ratio, stirred, and served up,” Gleason said.
+The most important things to remember when picking a vermouth, according to Gleason, are:

-• Buy quality: Saving a little will cost you the whole of the cocktail.
+• Buy quality: Saving a little on the vermouth will lead to a lower-quality cocktail.

 • Buy small: Vermouth is a wine-based product and should be handled like a wine.
 Start with a 375 ml bottle.
 If you can use that within a week, go to 750 ml.